Miles Davis: Death

 In early September 1991, Davis checked into St. John's Hospital near his home in Santa Monica, California, for routine tests.
 Doctors suggested he have a tracheal tube implanted to relieve his breathing after repeated bouts of bronchial pneumonia.
+A tracheal tube would have made playing the trumpet nearly impossible.
 The suggestion provoked an outburst from Davis that led to an intracerebral hemorrhage followed by a coma.
-According to Jo Gelbard, on September 26, Davis painted his final painting—and that painting, composed of dark, ghostly figures dripping blood "was full of his imminent demise".
+According to Jo Gelbard, on September 26, Davis painted his final painting—and that painting, composed of dark, ghostly figures dripping blood, "was full of his imminent demise".
 After several days on life support, his machine was turned off and he died on September 28, 1991, in the arms of Gelbard.
 He was 65 years old.

 Davis's death was attributed to the combined effects of a stroke, pneumonia and respiratory failure.
 According to Troupe, Davis was taking azidothymidine (AZT), a type of antiretroviral drug used for the treatment of HIV and AIDS, during his treatments in the hospital.

-A funeral service was held on October 5, 1991, at St. Peter's Lutheran Church on Lexington Avenue in New York City that was attended by around 500 friends, family members and musical acquaintances, with many fans standing in the rain.
+A funeral service was held on October 5, 1991, at St. Peter's Lutheran Church on Lexington Avenue in New York City which was attended by around 500 friends, family members and musical acquaintances, with many fans standing in the rain.
 He was buried in Woodlawn Cemetery in the Bronx, New York City, with one of his trumpets, near the site of Duke Ellington's grave.